The 31 Most Awesome Road Trips From Chicago: Day Trips, Weekend Getaways, and Longer Excursions!

 Southern Michigan has a handful of spots along the lake that Chicagoans like to visit, including Grand Beach, New Buffalo, and Warren Dunes State Park.
 Find beaches, wine tasting, and small-town charm.

+Exploring the sand dunes of Lake Michigan is a lot of fun.
 The distance from Chicago to Michigan is only about 75 miles.
 That’s a drive of 90 minutes or so, depending on traffic.

-Once during a rare mid-October heat wave, I took a quick road trip to Buchanan to stay at Fuller’s Resort, because it was the only campground still open.
 I got to chill out in the forest with virtually no crowds at bargain prices.
 As cheap road trips from Chicago go, it doesn’t get much more affordable than that!

 6. Lake Geneva, Wisconsin